bparanj/crystal/electronics/book/basics/efficiency.md

-To determine the **efficiency** of an electrical device, you need to compare the useful output power (or energy) to the input power (or energy).
+To determine the **efficiency** of an electrical device, compare the useful output power (or energy) to the input power (or energy).
 Efficiency is expressed as a percentage and quantifies how effectively the device converts input energy into useful output.

----

 ### **Formula for Efficiency**
 \[